Hosamalbushri/bagisto-customize/UPGRADE.md

 #### NPM Depenencies

 We have upgraded the NPM dependencies to Vite 5 and the Laravel Vite Plugin to version 1.0.
 This update will not affect your work unless you are working directly on the package.
-In that case, you need to rename the file postcss.config.js to postcss.config.cjs.
+In that case, you need to rename the file postcss.config.cjs to postcss.config.cjs.
 Below are the changes required in your package file:

 ```diff
 - module.exports = {